isomerpages/nlb-curiocity/_jurong/Building a New Future.md

 ### **Building an Innovation Hub**

+The country’s manufacturing sector currently employs about 450,000 people and makes up about 21 per cent of its gross domestic product.
+Singapore aims to grow the sector by 50 per cent by 2030, and with advanced manufacturing instead of more traditional, labour-intensive manufacturing, it can free up workers for higher-value work, according to the Manufacturing 2030 plan released last year.

 Jurong Innovation District

 Opening in phases from 2024, JID brings together a growing ecosystem of research institutions, capability developers, training and technology firms and manufacturers to bolster Singapore’s ambitions in advanced manufacturing.